WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

 \subsubsection{Setup}

-\paragraph{Motivation} Communication is an idiosyncratic way to convey information through different media: text, speech, body language, and many others.
+\paragraph{Motivation} Communication is an individualistic way to convey information through different media: text, speech, body language, and many others.
 However, some media are more distinctive and challenging than others.
-For example, text communication has less interindividual variability than body language or speech.
-If deep learning systems hope to interact with humans effectively, models need to generalize to previously unseen mannerisms, accents, and other subtle variations in communication that significantly impact the meaning of the message conveyed.
-We study the ability of models to recognize information coming from unseen individuals in the LSA64 dataset.
+For example, text communication has less inter-individual variability than body language or speech.
+If deep learning systems hope to interact with humans effectively, models need to generalize to new and evolving mannerisms, accents, and other subtle variations in communication that significantly impact the meaning of the message conveyed.
+We study the ability of models to recognize information coming from unseen individuals with the LSA64~\cite{lsa64} dataset (Figure~\ref{fig:lsa64_appendix}).

 \paragraph{Problem setting} We consider the video classification of signed words in Argentinian Sign Language.
-The labels are a dictionary of 64 words.
-The dataset consists of ten different signers making multiple repetitions of all 64 words.
-From that, we create five Source-domains consisting of two speakers each.
+The dataset has five source domains, where each domain contains videos of different signers.
 The goal is to generalize to unseen signers.
-As a whole, the dataset is composed of 3200 videos of two and a half seconds each at a resolution of (3,224,224).